AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 This tab gives access to the following options:

 * **[!UICONTROL Label and code of the delivery]** : the options in this section are used to calculate the values of these fields during the delivery analysis phase.
 The **[!UICONTROL Compute the execution folder during the delivery analysis]** field computes the name of the folder that will contain this delivery action during the analysis phase.
 * **[!UICONTROL Approval mode]** : this field lets you define manual or automatic delivery once analysis is complete.
-The validation modes are presented in the [Changing the approval mode](#changing-the-approval-mode) section.
+The validation modes are presented in the [Change the approval mode](#changing-the-approval-mode) section.
 * **[!UICONTROL Prepare the delivery parts in the database]** : this option enables you to improve the delivery analysis performance.
 For more on this, see [this section](#improving-delivery-analysis).
 * **[!UICONTROL Prepare the personalization data with a workflow]** : this option allows to prepare the personalization data contained in your delivery in an automatic workflow, which can make you achieve a significant increase in performance for executing personalization.
-For more on this, see [Optimizing personalization](../../delivery/using/personalization-fields.md#optimizing-personalization).
+For more on this, see [Optimize personalization](../../delivery/using/personalization-fields.md#optimizing-personalization).
 * **[!UICONTROL Start job in a detached process]** : this option lets you start the delivery analysis in a separate process.
 The analysis function uses the Adobe Campaign application server process (web nlserver) by default.
 By selecting this option, you ensure that the analysis will be completed even in the event of application server failure.
 * **[!UICONTROL Log SQL queries generated during the analysis in the journal]** : this option adds the SQL query logs to the delivery journal during the analysis phase.
 * **[!UICONTROL Ignore personalization scripts during sending]** : this option lets you bypass the interpretation of JavaScript directives found in HTML content.
 They will be displayed as is in the delivered contents.
 These directives are introduced with the **<%=** tag).

-### Improving the delivery analysis performance {#improving-delivery-analysis}
+### Improve the delivery analysis performance {#improving-delivery-analysis}

 To speed up the delivery preparation, you can check the **[!UICONTROL Prepare the delivery parts in the database]** option before launching the analysis.